CSU Climate Action Plan and GHG Inventories

 - FY11 Greenhouse Gas Inventory

-- FY10 Greenhouse Gas Inventory
+- FY 10 Greenhouse Gas Inventory – CSU’s Baseline Year Inventory

-**Note: Between FY06 and FY17, Colorado State University utilized the Clean Air – Cool Planet Greenhouse Gas Emissions Calculator tool (also known as the Campus Carbon Calculator [CCC]).
+Finally a note about the calculations methodologies used by CSU: Between FY06 and FY17, Colorado State University utilized the Clean Air – Cool Planet Greenhouse Gas Emissions Calculator tool (also known as the Campus Carbon Calculator [CCC]).
 The CCC was the most commonly used GHG emissions calculator used by institutions of higher education.
 Beginning with FY18, CSU will transition to SIMAP (Sustainability Indicator Management and Analysis Platform) – which is replacing the Campus Carbon Calculator.

 CSU STARS Reports

-In 2015, CSU became the first university in the world to earn a Platinum rating in STARS.
-CSU received a Platinum rating again in 2017.
-STARS is considered the most comprehensive and well-respected sustainability assessment for colleges and universities with 700 institutions taking part on 6 continents.
+In 2015, CSU became the first university in the world to earn a STARS Platinum rating.
+CSU received Platinum ratings again in 2017, 2020, and 2022.
+STARS is considered the most comprehensive and well-respected sustainability assessment for colleges and universities with over 1,100 institutions taking part across 6 continents.
 STARS is provided by AASHE (Association for the Advancement of Sustainability in Higher Education).
+To complete a STARS report, institutions respond to more than 1,025 different text and data fields covering four inclusive categories:

-- operations, and
+- Operations, and

-- planning and administration
+- Planning and Administration

 To see the CSU STARS report in full, please visit the platinum report on the AASHE website.